Episode One [Excerpt]

 His eyes shifted to her open robe.
 “How are your babies born?”

 Laxum loathed helovx curiosity.
 “Explaining the complexities of genetic engineering would be lost on the likes of you.”

 “Using our technology, yes,” she said.
 “You now have hatcheries,”

 Laxum palmed the back of his head and drove his frail figure to the floor.

-“I’ve worked so hard in my resolve!” her shadow loomed dark across his bare buttocks.
+“I’ve worked so hard in my resolve,” her shadow loomed dark across his bare buttocks.
 “I’ve progressed much in my attempt to interact with you, Wu, without resorting to abuse.”

 Frightened eyes fixated on her hands.

-The term Fear the Fist had been born from violent altercations between men and marixi soldiers; a clenched fist in the rectum quieted even the most argumentative of men.
+During her species outreach between the poles, their warrior caste, the marixi, displayed legendary physical cruelty.
+Fear the Fist was a term born from altercations between men and marixi; a clenched fist in the rectum quieted even the most argumentative.

-“This obscene tale you perpetuate about creating us!”
-Laxum was no brute, but her kindness withered before ignorance.
-“Humanity was barely cloning cattle when the impact occurred!”
+“This obscene tale you perpetuate about creating us,” Laxum was no brute, but her kindness withered before ignorance.
+“Humanity was barely cloning cattle when the impact occurred.”

 No longer content with his silence, she wedged her foot beneath his testicles and pressed her other heel into his back.